The No-Frauds Club » Cosmonarchy-BW » Sites » Mapmaker's Guidebook

 We use the following classifications as a way to categorize our competitive maps:

-• Empire-class: Actively used for premiere tournaments
+• Empire-class: Actively considered for premiere tournaments

 • Bloodbath-class: Dated creations that still give acceptable matches, but have already served in premiere tournaments